 A Technician will first inspect your property and identify any hornet nests.
 Once an active nest on the property has been confirmed, the Technician will safely identify the type of stinging pest.
 Hornets require different control methods from other types of wasps and stinging insects so its important to correctly identify the pest in question before prescribing a treatment method.

-The Technician will then discuss with the customer the options for removal and agree on the service.
-After the customer consultation, the Technician will safely remove the nest and live hornets wearing safety equipment.
-The customer will be advised to stay away from the area where the nest is located and keep children and pets inside.
+The Technician will then discuss your options for removal and agree on the service.
+Once service is agreed upon, the Technician will safely remove the nest and live hornets wearing safety equipment.
+You will be advised to stay away from the area where the nest is located and keep children and pets inside.

 There are over 20 different species of hornets around the world but only a few are commonly found infesting properties in the U.S. Hornets are often confused with other types of wasps, especially yellow jackets.
 Hornets tend to be bigger than other types of wasps and their distinctive and often very large nests set them apart.

 Bald faced hornets and European hornets are the two types of hornets that our Technicians encounter most often in the field.